-Why is the impact of Esophageal Cancer important to Albertans?
+Why is the impact of Esophageal Cancer important to people in alberta?

 - Esophageal cancer is much more common in men than in women.
-In fact, more than 8 out of 10 people who develop esophageal cancer are men.1
+In fact, more than 7 out of 10 people who develop esophageal cancer are men.1

-- The risk of getting esophageal cancer begins to rise about age 40 and peaks between ages 60 and 69.1
+- The risk of getting esophageal cancer begins to rise at about age 35 and peaks between ages 80 and 85.1

 What can I do?

-Tobacco smoking is linked to about 46% of new cases.
-Tobacco has cancer-causing toxins (called carcinogens) that damage cells in the esophagus.
+Tobacco smoking is linked to about 42% of new esophageal cancer cases in Alberta.6 Tobacco has cancer-causing toxins (called carcinogens) that damage cells in the esophagus.
 Over time, the damaged cells can turn into cancer.
 You can lower your risk for esophageal cancer when you quit using tobacco or cut down.

-Not eating enough fruits and vegetables is linked to about 40% of new cancer cases.
+Not eating enough vegetables and fruits is linked to about 19% of new esophageal cancer cases in Alberta.7

-Drinking alcohol is linked to about 11% of new cases.
-When it comes to preventing cancer, there is no safe amount of alcohol.
-For people who choose to drink alcohol, the WCRF/AICR recommend5 that men have no more than 2 drinks a day and women no more than 1 drink a day.
+Drinking alcohol is linked to about 5% of new esophageal cancer cases in Alberta.12 When it comes to preventing cancer, there is no safe amount of alcohol.
+For people who choose to drink alcohol, Canada's Low Risk-drinking Guidelines recommend that men have no more than 3 drinks a day and women no more than 2 drinks a day.5